chinmay3012/tiros/README.md

-# TIROS - E-commerce Platform
+# TOPSHOT - E-commerce Platform

 A modern, full-stack e-commerce platform built with MERN stack, featuring a React frontend with Tailwind CSS and a Node.js/Express backend with MongoDB.